-Responses to publicity

-From Comments

-27 letters of objection received Biodiversity

-from 18 addresses: Loss of wildlife present on the site.

-Biodiversity offsetting should take place

-Four submissions from the locally, rather than exported to Quorn.

-Woodthorpe Residents Association Concern that offsetting proposal could be lost to future development.

-7 GGCGIATIOTT to future development.The Biodiversity Assessment does not include

-Two petitions signed by 27 and all wildlife on the site.
-These plots are rich in

-33 addresses respectively wildlife and form a diverse system of plants

-and animals.
-Many types of birds (including

-those from the RSPB red list), frogs, newts,

-toads, butterflies, insects, foxes, badgers, and

-deer are all in evidence.
+- Loss of wildlife present on the site. - Biodiversity offsetting should take place locally, rather than exported to Quorn. - Concern that offsetting proposal could be lost to future development. - The Biodiversity assessment does not include all wildlife on the site.
+These plots are rich in wildlife and form a diverse system of plants and animals.
+Many types of birds (including those from the RSPB red list), frogs, newts, toads, butterflies, insects, foxes, badgers, and deer are all in evidence.

 Trees and hedges

-Arboreal analysis does not include trees

-recently removed or those which could be

-affected by the access.
-It contains several

-other inaccuracies regarding the effect on

-trees.Widening of the road and potentially damage

-to hedges.

-Concern about the cutting back of trees and

-potential removal of trees to allow additional

-access or sightlines.
+- Arboreal analysis does not include trees recently removed or those which could be affected by the access.
+It contains several other inaccuracies regarding the effect on trees - widening of the road and potentially damage to hedges. - Concern about the cutting back of trees and potential removal of trees to allow additional access.

 Highways Issues

-Works to the road will enable faster traffic speeds

-speeds.Impact of the increase in traffic is particularly

-worrying - access from the roundabout is

-already difficult.

-The effect from work traffic from a safety

-aspect and the obscured vision from the sharp
+- Works to the road will enable faster traffic speeds. - Impact of the increase in traffic is particularly worrying - access from the roundabout is already difficult. - The effect from work traffic from a safety aspect and the obscured vision from the sharp bend in the road just prior to the property is of particular concern.